 Curious about the exact brands and products that bring my recipes to life?
 Discover the brands and ingredients behind my recipes at the Sudachi Amazon Storefront.
 Explore my handpicked pantry essentials and find your next kitchen favorites!

-Here are my step by step instructions for how to make the ultimate crispy tatsuta-age at home.
-For ingredient quantities and simplified instructions, see the printable recipe card below.
+Here are my step-by-step instructions for how to make Tatsuta Age at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Cut your chicken thigh into bitesize pieces.
-Try and keep them uniform as this will ensure even cooking.
+Try to keep them uniform as this will ensure even cooking.

-Place the chicken in a container and add soy sauce, sake, black pepper, grated garlic and grated ginger.
+Place the chicken in a container and add soy sauce, sake, black pepper, grated garlic, and ginger.
 Mix them all together until the chicken is evenly coated.
 Cover and marinate in the fridge for 30 minutes.

-Once the chicken has finished marinating, start preheating your oil to 160°C (320°F).
+Once the chicken has finished marinating, preheat your oil to 160°C (320°F).
 Since this recipe is shallow fried, use a pan wide enough to place all your chicken in one layer.
 The oil should be about 3cm high (approx just over 1 inch).

 Add potato starch to a container.
 Take the chicken and shake off the excess marinade before rolling it in the starch.
 Be generous and make sure the chicken is fully coated all over.